© Crown copyright 2019

 - Ever 6 Service child FTE pupils aged 4 and over in year groups reception to year 11

-The LAC numbers are updated in December 2016 (as set out in paragraph 10 below).
+The LAC numbers will be updated in December 2018 as stated below.
 This means that some schools could see a small reduction in the number of Ever 6 FSM pupils counted for their pupil premium allocation, if the pupil is identified as LAC in the update.
 In these cases the schools concerned would see a reduction in their pupil premium allocation.

-For new schools that open in the 2016 to 2017 financial year, EFA uses the October 2016 school census.
-If a school opens after the October census, EFA uses data from the January 2017 school census.
-In each case the allocation will be prorated to the proportion of the 2016 to 2017 financial year that the school is open.
+For new schools that open in the 2018 to 2019 financial year, ESFA will use the October 2018 school census.
+If a school opens after the October census, ESFA will use data from the January 2019 school census.
+In each case the allocation will be prorated to the proportion of the 2018 to 2019 financial year that the school is open.

-Where a new school is not fully established, and at the start of the autumn term 2016, the school had been open for fewer years than the number of year groups in the school, EFA revises the school’s allocation in March 2017.
-The revised allocation applies the rates set out in section 2 to the increase in eligible pupils between the January 2016 school census and the October 2016 school census.
-The increase will be prorated by seven twelfths to reflect that the additional year groups have been in place for 7 months of the financial year.
+Where a new school is not fully established, and at the start of the autumn term 2018, the school has been open for fewer years than the number of year groups in the school, then the school’s allocation will be revised in March 2019.
+The revised allocation will apply the rates set out below to the increase in eligible pupils between the January 2018 school census and the October 2018 school census.
+The increase will be prorated by seven twelfths to reflect that the additional year groups have been in place for seven months of the financial year.

 8. New schools and schools that close

-New schools that open in the 2016 to 2017 financial year receive PPG for the proportion of the financial year for which it is open.
+New schools that open in the 2018 to 2019 financial year will receive PPG for the proportion of the financial year for which they are open.

-If a school closes during the financial year, the LA should allocate PPG for the proportion of the financial year when the school was open.
+If a school closes during the financial year, the local authority should allocate PPG for the proportion of the financial year when the school was open.

 9. Non-mainstream schools

-EFA allocates PPG to each local authority for Ever 6 FSM and post-LAC pupils in general hospital schools and alternative provision (including non-maintained special schools) not maintained by the local authority but where the local authority pays full tuition fees.
+ESFA allocates PPG to each local authority for Ever 6 FSM, Ever 6 service child and post-LAC pupils in general hospital schools and alternative provision (including non-maintained special schools) not maintained by the local authority but where the local authority pays full tuition fees.

 Local authorities must pay PPG for pupils in non-maintained special schools and this can be allocated on a termly basis.

-Local authorities may allocate PPG to other alternative provision settings or use the grant to spend specifically on additional educational support to raise the standard of attainment for the eligible pupils.
-Local authorities must consult the non-mainstream settings about how to use PPG to support children educated in non-mainstream settings.
+Local authorities may allocate PPG to other alternative provision settings or use the grant to spend specifically on additional educational support to raise the standard of attainment for the eligible pupils and eligible service children.
+Local authorities must consult the non-mainstream settings about how local authorities use PPG to support children educated in non-mainstream settings.